python-botogram/botogram/docs/api/telegram.rst

    .. py:attribute:: forward_from

-      The sending :py:class:`~botogram.User` of the original message when this message is a forward.
+      The sender of the original message, if this message was forwarded.
+This attribute can contain one of the following objects:

+      * :py:class:`~botogram.User` when the original sender is an user
+      * :py:class:`~botogram.Chat` when the message originated in a channel

       *This attribute can be None if it's not provided by Telegram.*

+      .. versionchanged:: 0.3

+         The value can also be an instance of :py:class:`~botogram.Chat`.

    .. py:attribute:: forward_date